LearningKijo/SecurityResearcher-Note/Day2-APT29-NOBELIUM.md

 SolarWinds, the SUNBURST backdoor, TEARDROP malware, Supply chain attack, Solorigate

 ## NOBELIUM Attack Chain
+The attackers added malicious code to the SolarWinds Orion Platform DLL file, which was distributed as part of a software update.
+The DLL file was digitally signed, indicating that the attackers had access to the company's software development and distribution pipeline.
+The malicious code created a backdoor, which allowed the attackers to operate in compromised networks without being detected.
+The backdoor was designed to blend in with the rest of the code, making it difficult to spot.
+The attackers used a lengthy list of functions and capabilities to perform a wide range of actions, including reconnaissance, privilege escalation, and lateral movement.
+The attackers took many steps to maintain a low profile, such as using unique subdomains for each affected domain to evade detection.

 ![image](https://user-images.githubusercontent.com/120234772/230338300-734224cb-f248-47df-8472-18aaa4f0c662.png)
 > [Microsoft Security Blog](https://www.microsoft.com/en-us/security/blog/2020/12/18/analyzing-solorigate-the-compromised-dll-file-that-started-a-sophisticated-cyberattack-and-how-microsoft-defender-helps-protect/), NOBELIUM infection chain